marcobeltempo/Fiffy/README.md

 ## Linting

-Rust comes with a built-in linter, Clippy, that's automatically configured to run when you build Lust.
+Rust comes with a built-in linter, Clippy, that's automatically configured to run when you build Fiffy.

 To invoke Clippy on-demand, simply run: